 ADVOCACY AND LEGISLATION

-This year, Jose Reynoso will be leading the charge at the 2018 Advocacy/Legislation Seminar from March 5 – March 8, 2018.
+This year, Jose Reynoso lead the charge at the 2018 Advocacy/Legislation Seminar from March 5 – March 8, 2018.
 Injured in October 2015, our Marine Corps Veteran will be our California Advocate.
-Below are the point papers we will be focusing on:
+Below are the point papers we focused on: